j2store/userguide/example_to_create_a_downloadable_product.md

     deny from all

 Save the file.
 Now upload it to the folder we just have created in our web root.
-In our example, it is myfiles
+In our example, it is myfiles.

 >**IMPORTANT**: Rename the file as ***.htaccess***